ukmusarra/cv/readme.md

 #### Geotechnical Consultancy with background in heavy infrastructure:

-* Geotechnical engineering solutions and services for heavy civil infrastructure projects
+* Geotechnical solutions for heavy civil infrastructure projects
-* Offering consultation on foundation design, soil mechanics, and geotechnical aspects related to bridges, highways, tunnels, dams, and other heavy structures
+* Consultation on foundation design, soil mechanics, and geotechnical aspects related to bridges, highways, tunnels, dams, and other heavy structures
-* Conducting geotechnical investigations and studies for site characterization and risk assessment, including soil testing, rock testing, and site instrumentation
+* Geotechnical investigations and studies for site characterization and risk assessment, including soil testing, rock testing, and site instrumentation
-* Providing geotechnical design recommendations and analysis for foundation systems, retaining walls, earthworks, and other geotechnical design elements
+* Design recommendations and analysis for foundation systems, retaining walls, earthworks, and other design elements
-* Offering construction inspection and geotechnical construction materials testing services
+* Construction inspection
-* Providing geotechnical risk assessments
+* Geotechnical risk assessments
-* Providing geotechnical consultancy services for site remediation, slope stabilization, and foundation repair
+* Geotechnical consultancy services for site remediation, slope stabilization, and foundation repair
-* Providing geohazard assessments and risk mitigation plans
+* Geohazard assessments and risk mitigation plans
-* Conducting geotechnical research and development, and providing technical training and development for clients
+* Geotechnical research and development, technical training and data-driven support

-**Competency on data automation, machine learning algorithms, programming and Data Science analysis.**
+* **Design and Implementation** data automation, machine learning algorithms, web app deployment and data science analysis.

 Principal Geotechnical Engineer
 -------------------------------